payne/documentation/quickReference/Java-Quick-Reference.md

 Literal values are enclosed with single quotes `'A'` not double quotes `"A"`

 You can set `char` to unicode values like this `\u0008`.
 You can also use the unicode notation outside of quoted characters and strings in regular code.

 Unicode is processed before code is parsed.
 Unicode in comments can be dangerous as well

-It's better to avoid `char` and just use `Strings` unless you are minuplating UTF-16 code units
+It's better to avoid `char` and just use `Strings` unless you are manipulating UTF-16 code units

 ### boolean
 You can't convert between integers and booleans